cnbbooks/lfe-casting-spels/book/part4/1-records.md

 * object locations
 * player location

 We need to create a data structure to hold all of that, so that it can be passed to function which need one or more bits of that data.
-The data structure we're going to use is the Erlang and LFE *record*.
+As we mentioned when we talked about Non-Global State, The data structure we're going to use is the LFE *record*.
 A *record* is a simple data structure that lets us associate keys and values.

-Let's attach this problem in pieces.
+Let's attack this problem in pieces; we can start with the big picture, and then fill that in.

 ### Game State